Can Nutrition Help Seasonal Affective Disorder (S.A.D.)?

 Research has shown that it is EPA in particular that may help to prevent or even treat depression when combined with antidepressant medication.
 For therapeutic effects, opt for an omega-3 supplement with a high ratio of EPA: DHA.

 Yet another vital nutrient that’s worryingly low in Western diets is magnesium.
-This powerful mineral is absolutely essential for balanced mood and energy production, so if you’re feeling down and sluggish then this is one nutrient that you definitely need to get more of in your diet!
+This powerful mineral is absolutely essential for a balanced mood and energy production, so if you’re feeling down and sluggish then this is one nutrient that you definitely need to get more of in your diet!

 Role of Genetics in S.A.D.